Andy19961017/DSD/Final/README.md

-Verilog implementation of pipeline MIPS
+A synthesizable Verilog implementation of pipelined MIPS ==
+Supported instructions: